In this article

 This is the primary clinical workbook, written by the creator of DBT.
 It’s the same material used in most formal DBT programs, including the skills group at Front Range Treatment Center.
 It contains detailed handouts explaining each skill plus corresponding worksheets for practice.

 This workbook is comprehensive and authoritative but dense.
 It was originally designed to be used alongside a therapist or skills group, not as standalone self-help.
-If you’re currently in or about to start DBT, this is the reference text.
-If you’re new to DBT and working independently, you may find one of the options below more approachable as a starting point.
+If you’re currently in or about to start DBT, this is the reference text — and it’s the one we’d point you to even if you’re starting from scratch, because every other DBT workbook is an adaptation of this material.
+Work through it one handout at a time rather than reading it straight through.
+The options below are narrower resources that serve specific situations.

-The DBT Skills Workbook for Teens — Rathus, Miller, and Linehan
+DBT Skills Manual for Adolescents — Rathus and Miller

 Don’t Let Your Emotions Run Your Life — Scott Spradlin